 Sheena holds concurrent Honours BA degrees in Psychology & Cultural Studies from Wilfrid Laurier University.

-In a volunteer capacity, Allie co-coordinates the Trinity Bellwoods Adopt-A-Tree program and is a monthly contributor to a blog that focuses on positive environmental stories.
-In her spare time, she enjoys watching birds, baseball, and cover bands.
+In a volunteer capacity, Allie is the editor of a positive environmental news site and helps coordinate the Trinity Bellwoods Adopt-A-Tree program.
+In her spare time, she enjoys watching birds, baseball, and local bands.

 Jennifer Schine is the Pacific Community Lead at Tides Canada.
 Based in Victoria, BC, Jennifer works with communities, organizations, and First Nations in Canada’s Pacific region to help find grantmaking opportunities and cross-community networks.
 In addition, she works to strengthen partnerships with businesses, governmental agencies, and other key decision-makers in the province.